 Nikki | Hearts on the Ground | Post 2/3

-I learned a lot and walked to my car grateful but aware that something was missing from our exchange.
+I was grateful for everything I had learned, but walking to my car that first morning I was aware that something was missing from our exchange.
+I felt like I was skidding along the surface instead of digging in, that I hadn't connected.
 I knew she had wanted to say more, that there was more for me to understand, but I also knew it wasn’t my place to ask.

 Nikki has been abused multiple times by different perpetrators, not an uncommon reality among Native Americans.
 She deals with PTSD from her abuse and has battled weight problems stemming from her emotional and psychological battles.
 She is slow to trust and I will never forgot the suspicion, heavy in her eyes that first day.
 Now I see the Nikki that is full of life and laughter.
 She is determined and strong willed, always trying to improve and overcome and help those who have survived similar experiences through outreach and mentoring.
 Even in her dark hours, when triggers send her reeling inwards, I know her battle cry is strong.